-Why be flexible for buyers to see your home in London Ontario is important.
+Being flexible for buyers to see your home in London, Ontario is essential.
 Have you considered how and when buyers will see your home?

-If possible, schedule showings in the same way that most homes in your area do.
+If possible, schedule showings in the same way most homes in your area are shown.
 This may be by special appointment or by a lockbox system.

 Remember that this will be the buyer’s first contact with your home, and it should set a positive tone.